 - Internal auditors are employees of the organization, whereas external auditors are always independent bodies of the organization.

 - The objectives of Internal and external audits are different; an objective of the internal audit is to educate management and employees about how to improve business and efficiency.
 In contrast, the objective of an external audit is to investigate and give credibility to financial reports that go to shareholders.

 - An internal audit report is submitted to the organization’s internal management, whereas an external audit is reported to shareholders, Government, Creditors, Suppliers, etc.

 Below is the 7 topmost comparison between Internal Audit vs External Audit

-Internal auditors are salaried employees of the organization and are considered to be independent whereas external auditors are an independent body which carries out the audit for the organization.
-In short, we can say that internal and external audit is not opposite to each other, instead, they are the supplement to each other.
+Internal auditors are salaried employees of the organization and are considered to be independent, whereas external auditors are an independent body that carries out the audit for the organization.
+In short, we can say that internal and external audits are not opposite to each other; instead, they supplement each other.

-This has a been a guide to the top difference between Internal Audit vs External Audit.
-Here we also discuss the Internal Audit vs External Audit key differences with infographics, and comparison table.
+This has been a guide to the top difference between Internal Audit vs External Audit.
+Here we also discuss the Internal Audit vs External Audit key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more: